Outlining the Pros and Cons of FOB Shipments

 • The Seller will work with the buyer to determine the best methods or modes of transportation.

 • Once those terms from origin to destination are planned, the shipper will load the goods onto the freight vessel.
-At this point, the goods are “owned” by the buyer and it is their responsibility to cover their goods for insurance protection.
+At this point, the buyer owns these goods and it is their responsibility to cover their goods for insurance protection.

 • When the products are loaded on the vessel, the seller clears the goods for export from their country and for import to the port of destination.

 • The products are then transferred through the supply chain until they reach the point of destination.